plan10os/plan10/README.md

 <li> [ ] Set default stack unwinding library as libunwind(LLVM)</li>
 <li> [ ] Eliminate dependacy on GCC's libgcc_s</li>
 </ul>

 ## Current Method
-Based on Genshen's repo(github.com/genshen/docker-clang-toolchain)

-Uses the large source archive that includes all LLVM source like clang, compiler-rt, lld, libunwind, libcxxabi, and libcxx.

-_Final clang binary will not compile and links to host's runtime libc_

-Build or use 'cross-tools' from [Musl-LFS](https://github.com/dslm4515/Musl-LFS) to cross-compile clang ~~to not link against host's runtime libc~~.
-This clang will still link to `libgcc_s` but will later be used to build a clang free of `libbgcc_s`
+Build or use 'cctools' from [Musl-LFS](https://github.com/dslm4515/Musl-LFS) to cross-compile stage0 clang.
+This stage0 clang will still link to `libgcc_s` but will later be used to build a clang free of `libbgcc_s`.
+The goal is to build clang+friends with clang and not GCC.
 <ol>
-<li>Stage 0: Build `cc-tools` with GCC</li>
+<li>Build `cctools` with GCC</li>
-<li>Stage 1: Build clang with GCC libraries with `cross-tools`... build clang via llvm source with cland+lld unpacked in `llvm/tools` and libunwind, libcxxabi & libcxx in `lvm/projects`.
+<li>Build a stage0 clang with GCC libraries with `cctools`: build clang via llvm source with clang+lld unpacked in `llvm/tools` and libunwind, libcxxabi & libcxx in `lvm/projects`.</li>
-<li>Stage 2: Build libunwind, libcxxabi and libcxx with stage 1 clang. </li>
+<li>Build individually in LLVm source tree libunwind, libcxxabi and libcxx with stage0 clang. </li>
-<li>Stage 3: Build new clang with stage1 clang.
-This new clang will not have GCC libraries</li>
+<li>Build a new stage1 clang with stage0 clang.
+This new stage1 clang will not have GCC libraries</li>
-<li>Stage 4: Build final root filesystem in chroot</li>
+<li>Build final root filesystem in chroot with stage1 clang</li>
 </ol>

 ## Issues
 <ul>
 <li>Clang requires `execinfo.h` - Added libexecinfo to build</li>
 <li>Building clang fails with missing execinfo.h - Hard coded by hand</li>
 <li>Stage 1 clang is broken...Perhaps libunwind, libcxxabi, & libcxx should not have been built seperately?
 </ul>

 ## Change log
 <ul>
 <li>0.1.1: [pending]  Build stage 1 clang by building clang, lld, compiler-rt, libunwind, libcxxabi, libcxx together in llvm source tree</li>
-<li>0.1.0: Build cross-tools with GCC to build stage 1 clang... first build libunwind, libcxxabi & libcxx - stage1 Clang broken</li>
+<li>0.1.0: Build cctools with GCC to build stage 1 clang... first build libunwind, libcxxabi & libcxx - stage1 Clang broken</li>
 <li>0.0.0: First attempt, modeled afer Genshen's repo: Stage 2 clang fails to build.</li>
 </ul>